hellorp1990/Covid-19-USF/README.md

 We have provided the weights to create the snapshot ensemble of 7.
 Please use the software on your own dataset.

- PLESE CONTACT US IF YOU HAVE ANY ADDITIONAL COVID X-RAY/CT scans.
+ PLESE CONTACT US IF YOU HAVE ANY ADDITIONAL COVID X-RAY/CT scans. (rahulp@mail.usf.edu or lohall@mail.usf.edu)

 Disclaimer: